Patrick Naylor

 Teaching

 In Spring 2023, I taught MAT 203: Advanced Vector Calculus at Princeton University.
 I produced a variety of 3D-printed models for the course using a combination of OpenSCAD, CalcPlot3D and Blender/Cura.
-Interactive model files can be found on Thingiverse.
 For more information on 3D printing for mathematics education, see the page on Printing.In Spring 2020, I taught Math 235 at the University of Waterloo.
 I produced a few videos that you may find useful: you can find them here.

 Outreach